raul23/dev-jobs-insights/README.md

 locations having smaller dots.

-Each job post can be associated with more than one job location and a job location consists of three components: city, region (aka state or province), and country.
+Each job post can be associated with more than one job location and a job location consists of three components: city, region (a.k.a state or province), and country.

 ## Map of the distribution of job posts in the USA